Samuel-ahumuza/Samuel-ahumuza/README.md

 ## 🚀 About Me

-I'm a Bachelor of Science in Information Technology student at UCU, building skills across the full stack from designing clean REST APIs to crafting responsive frontends.
+Intrested in building skills across the full stack from designing clean REST APIs to crafting responsive frontends.
 I care about writing code that is readable, intentional, and secure.

 - 🎓 Studying **BSIT** at Uganda Christian University (UCU)
 - 🛠️ Running a **self-hosted Nextcloud instance** at [samuelahumuza.me](https://samuelahumuza.me) because owning your data matters